osrf/gazebo_tutorials/ftu/tutorial4.md

 To enter the model editor, click on `Edit` in the menu bar and select `Model Editor`.
 Alternatively, use the hotkeys, Ctrl+M, to switch from the Simulation mode to the Model Editor mode.
 The simulation will be paused as soon as you are in the Model Editor.

 The Model Editor interface looks similar to the main Gazebo UI but with some subtle differences.
-The left panel and top Toolbar now contain different widgets focused on editing and creating parts of the model.
+The left panel and top Toolbar now contain only widgets for editing and creating parts of the model.
 The bottom Toolbar that display simulation statistics data is hidden since the simulation is now paused.

 #### Left Panel